In the Garden Blog

-Tomatoes and peppers are an excellent choice for containers.
+Tomatoes are an excellent choice for container gardening.
 While dwarf or determinate tomatoes can be a better container choice for container gardening due to their shorter size, all tomatoes can grow in containers.

-Soil- Use professional potting mix, add coir and or Soil Moist for helping retain moisture in the soil (especially for the tomatoes), and usually mix in a slow release fertilizer, calcium, and or Espoma’s TomatoTone into the mix.
+- You want to use a professional potting mix, add coir and or Soil Moist.
+This will help retain moisture in the soil.
+Also, it is a good idea to mix in a slow-release fertilizer, calcium, and or Espoma’s TomatoTone into your soil mix.

-Fertilizer- You can feed throughout the season with the same or use a water soluble fertilizer.
+- You can feed your tomatoes throughout the season with the same or use a water-soluble fertilizer.

-Support System- Make sure you have a support system for the tomato (I do for peppers as well).
+- Make sure you have included a support system for your tomatoes.

 - You want to pick a sunny location for your plants and watch them grow!

 Natorp’s Nursery grows over 100 types of tomatoes.
 Click here to find the perfect tomatoes for your garden!